-8.1 2020 Financial Year
+8.1 2022 Financial Year

-The diversity targets set by the Board in respect to the 2020 financial year and their outcomes are outlined below.
-The Board targets were designed to ensure diversity of gender, geographic location, and work status to ensure the Board has access to a wide range of views.
+The diversity targets set by the Board in respect to the 2021 financial year and their outcomes are outlined below.
+The Board targets are designed to ensure diversity of gender, geographic location, and work status to ensure the Board has access to a wide range of views.

-Diversity Targets Met in 2019/20 1.
+Diversity Targets Met in 2021/22 1.
 Minimum of 50% female Directors ✓ 2.
-Minimum of two Directors appointed from the geographic areas with highest Fund membership, NSW, SA AND QLD to reflect the national coverage of the Fund ✓ 3.
+Minimum of two Directors appointed from the geographic areas with highest Fund membership, NSW, SA and QLD to reflect the national coverage of the Fund ✓ 3.
 Minimum of 50% of the Board who work or have worked in schools and/or education administration at some time in their career to reflect that the majority of the Fund's members work in the education sector. ✓ 4.
-Minimum of three Directors who have retired from their substantive position. ✓ 5.
+Minimum of three Directors who have retired from their substantive positions to reflect the ageing demographic of the membership. ✓ 5.
 Minimum of two Directors who are aged in their 40s to reflect the significant number of members in this age bracket.
-Not met
+Partially met